Multi-purpose bourbon sauce recipe you can use with chicken wings, pork ribs, grilled steak, salmon and more.

 We always grate the onion when making this sauce because its flavor seems to get better integrated this way (the sauce is strained at end).
 Alternatively you can chop the onion very, very fine (which amounts to a bit more work we happily avoid).

 - Mix.
 Don’t fret over dissolving the brown sugar into the bourbon, soy sauce and Worcestershire.
-It will melt once the sauce begins to simmer.
+It will melt once the sauce begins to boil.

 - Make the base.
 Allow adequate time for the grated onion and minced garlic to infuse the butter, cooking over low heat.